-The Maps SDK for Android uses a pay-as-you-go pricing model.
+The Maps SDK for iOS uses a pay-as-you-go pricing model.

 How usage and billing work under the pay-as-you-go model